amurtadha/Alclam/README.md

 [{'label': 'يمني', 'score': 0.999321460723877}]
 ```
 ## Comparision
 To use our model, simply run `fine_tuning.py`.
-To achieve the results presented in the paper, use the folder `FT`.
+To achieve the results presented in the paper, use the folder `Ft`.
 Below is a performance comparison of AlcLaM with other popular pretrained-language models on various datasets.
 ## F1 Comparison of Various PLMs on Different Datasets